 We starting to review all high-quality printing technologies, which we use to print your premium business cards, luxury wedding invitations, business stationery and packaging projects.
-In this article, we will write about the most popular high-quality technology cold letterpress printing.
+In this article, we will write about the most popular high-quality printing technology cold letterpress printing.

 Letterpress printing was the normal form of printing text from its invention by Johannes Gutenberg in the mid-15th century until the 19th century and remained in wide use for books and other uses until the second half of the 20th century.

 Nowadays letterpress is very popular for high-quality premium business cards or stationery printing when letters or other objects are inked and impressed into the paper.
 Mostly for letterpress we recommend to use cotton papers which are soft and thick, with beautiful tactile surface texture.
 Cotton papers reproduce and hold impression very well.

 Professionally printed business cards look really impressive.
 Perfectly fits for sharp texts, nice even thin lines and deep impressed bold objects printing.
 Check out for more samples on our gallery page.

 - Nice sharp ink coverage for small and bold objects.